aisbreaker/aisbreaker-api-bash/README.md

 # aisbreaker.sh

+## Deprecation

+**This repository will no longer be actively developed.
+For more details, please read: [AIsBreaker API is Now Deprecated - We Recommend Using LangChain Instead](https://aisbreaker.org/blog/2024-09-08-aisbreaker-api-deprecation-langchain-recommendation)**

 ## Introduction
 `aisbreaker.sh` is a tool to provide a simple commandline interface to generative AI services of [AIsBreaker.org](https://aisbreaker.org/),